Sagar-Satra/Cloud-Native-Webapp/README.md

 5. Run the application server
    using: node index.js

-6. Use REST client or CURL, test the API endpoints
+6. Use a REST client or CURL, test the API endpoints
    using:
         a. curl -vvvv -X GET http://localhost:{local port running}/healthz
         b. curl -vvvv -X PUT http://localhost:8080/healthz